dmaze/filer/README.md

 ## Building and Running

+Note that the Docker-based paths take a while to bring up.
+The `Dockerfile` tries to make effective use of Docker layer caching, but even so, changes to any of the `mix.exs` files or the build-time `config.exs` or `prod.exs` configuration results in a full rebuild of dependencies.
+A full dependency rebuild takes about 5 minutes on the author's system; building the Web application an additional full minute.

 ### Docker Single Node

 Edit the `.env` file.
 Set good-quality random values for `POSTGRES_PASSWORD`, `RELEASE_COOKIE`, and `SECRET_KEY_BASE`.
 For example,